 Supplements in the food

-Omega 3, for example, is sensitive to heat and light, so while it may be technically present in the food (so it can be listed as an ingredient on the label), the manufacturing process has made it useless.
-It’s best to supplement the diet with a good source of fish oil.
+Omega 3 for example is sensitive to heat and light, so while it may be technically present in the food (so it can be listed as an ingredient on the label), the manufacturing process has made it useless.
+It’s best to supplement the diet with a good source of it.

 Joint supplements are another additive, but the quality and amounts are unknown.
-Once again, using a glucosamine or other appropriate supplement would be heaps more effective.
+Once again, using a glucosamine or other appropriate supplement like New Zealand Green Lipped Mussels for instance, or Turmeric golden paste would be heaps more effective.

 Read this→ Supplements For Dogs: A Whole Foods Approach